MSU Brand Guide

 Brand Promise: The Montana State University brand consists of our people, place, interactions and experience.
 Montana State University promises to be a leader in the integration of learning, discovery and engagement.
 The MSU brand is defined by the experience delivered to our students, the successes achieved by our alumni, and the innovative partnerships developed in communities we serve.

 Reputation: At Montana State University, we are proud of our reputation for excellence in the integration of learning, discovery and engagement.
 Our university is consistently recognized as one of the top public research universities in the nation.
-According to the Carnegie Foundation for Advancement of Teaching, MSU is the only college-out of more than 4,600 in the country-that educates primarily undergraduate students, maintains "very high research activity" (the highest category), and is recognized for its significant commitment to community engagement.
+MSU is designated as "very high research activity" (R-1) under the Carnegie Classification of Institutions.
 This combination means that our students participate in meaningful research and creative projects that not only enhance education, but improve lives in local and global communities.

-MSU's increased visibility and enhanced reputation is demonstrated by the growth and profile of our student body, the increased involvement of our alumni and donors, and the enhanced town gown relationship.
+MSU's increased visibility and enhanced reputation is demonstrated by the growth and profile of our student body, the increased involvement of our alumni and donors, and the enhanced downtown relationship.

 Why is it important?